strapi/strapi/docs/3.x.x/guides/deployment.md

 ### Project updates

-You can continue developing your application with Strapi and Heroku by making changes on your computer and then using Git to commit and push those changes.
-After Heroku applies your changes, you can open your app.
+As you continue developing your application with Strapi, you may want to use [version control](https://devcenter.heroku.com/articles/github-integration), or you can continue to use `Git push heroku master` to commit and push changes to Heroku directly.

 `Path: ./my-project/`